wp-plugins/events-manager/readme.txt

 == Frequently Asked Questions ==

+= I enabled the Google Maps integration, but instead of the map there is a green background.
+What should I do? =

+I call that "the green screen of death", but it's quite easy to fix your issue.
+If you see that green background, your theme has a little problem that should be fixed.
+Open the `header.php` page of your theme; if your theme hasn't any `header.php` page, just open the `index.php page` and/or any page containing the `<head>` section of the html code.
+Make sure that the page contains a line like this:

+    <?php wp_head(); ?>

+If your page(s) doesn't contain such line, add it just before the line containing `</head>`.
+Now everything should work allright.
+For curiosity's sake, `<?php wp_head(); ?>` is an action hook, that is a function call allowing plugins to insert their stuff in Wordpress pages; if you're a theme maker, you should make sure to include `<?php wp_head(); ?> ` and all the necessary hooks in your theme.

+= How do I resize the map? =

+Insert some code similar to this in your css:

+    #event-map {
+	    width: 300px !important;
+	    height: 200px !important;
+    }

+Do not leave out the `!important` directive; it is, needless to say, important.

+= Can I customise the event page? =

+Sure, you can do that by editing the page and changing its [template](http://codex.wordpress.org/Pages#Page_Templates).
+For heavy customisation, you can use the some of the plugin's own conditional tags, described in the *Template Tags* section.

+= Can I customise the event lists, etc? =

+Yes, you can use css to match the id and classes of the events markup.

 = How does Events Manager work? =

 When installed, events Manager creates a special "Events" page.
 This page is used for the dynamic content of the events.
 All the events link actually link to this page, which gets rendered differently for each event.

-= Can further I customise the event page? =

-Sure, you can do that by editing the page and changing its [template](http://codex.wordpress.org/Pages#Page_Templates).

-= Can further I customise the event lists, etc? =

-Yes, you can use css to match the id and classes of the events markup.

 = Are events posts? =